mellaadaktary/2420-Assignment1/README.md

 # 2420-Assignment1

-by the end of this guide users will be able to:
+By the end of this guide users will be able to:

-Create SSH keys on your local machine.
+- Create SSH keys on your local machine.

-Create a Droplet running Arch Linux using the `doctl` command-line tool.
+- Create a Droplet running Arch Linux using the `doctl` command-line tool.

-use `doctl` and cloud-init to set up an Arch Linux droplet.
+- Use `doctl` and cloud-init to set up an Arch Linux droplet.

 # Create SSH Keys on Your Local Machine: